API Reference

 }, 2000);

 The load() method initializes the Kameleoon engine.
-While initialization typically occurs automatically during application file loading, manual calls are sometimes necessary.
-The example demonstrates implementing reloads after each URL change, similar to enableSinglePageSupport().
+While initialization typically occurs automatically during application file loading, you might need to make manual calls.
+The example demonstrates how to implement reloads after each URL change, similar to enableSinglePageSupport().

 Kameleoon will also automatically remove all elements that have been added on the page that use HTML IDs that begin with "kameleoonElement" or "kameleoonStyleSheet" when the SPA reloads.